w3f-grants-archive/docs/docs/links.md

 ### UI-V1
 [UI-V1 Link](https://github.com/paraspell/ui-v1) | UI was the enhancement of `XCM SDK` and also allowed Parachain developers to test their Parachains `locally`.
 Another benefit it brought was, that it allowed users to open HRMP channels between already preconfigured Parachans and also try to send `XCM` messages across them.
 UI also served as an example of learning how `XCM` works in practice.

+### UI-V2
+[UI-V2 Link](https://github.com/paraspell/ui-v2) | Was version of UI-V1 mentioned above.
+It used a Sub-scaffold template, state-of-the-art Vue3 and Nuxt to deliver maximum performance and utility.
+The design was also slightly more intuitive to use and more modern.
+UI proposed a good example of how interoperable dApp can be built.

 ### Moondo
 [Moondo Link](https://github.com/paraspell/moondo) | Moondo was created for the Moonbeam hackathon.
 It contains a simple example of `Axelar GMP` that can be launched locally.
 It also demonstrated `XCM` usability on `Test net`.
 Lastly, it used a special pallet called `XCM Transactor` which allowed the user to execute commands on the Relay chain from Parachain.